Skip to main content

 That narrows the field more than you would expect.
 Most of what shows up when you search for burnout recovery is either a $3,000 coaching package with no clear methodology, a meditation app pretending to be a program, or a blog post dressed up as a course.
 None of those are built to get you from stuck to functional.
 They are built to feel like you are doing something.

-If you want to understand the full recovery process before choosing a program, start with How to Recover from Burnout.
-Here is what I found that matters.
+If you want to understand the full recovery process before choosing a program, start with how to recover from burnout.

 What to Look for in a Real Program